Tale of the Destruction of the Rus' Land: Views of scholars

 Alexander Solovyov also draws attention to the last words of the passage: "from the great Yaroslav and to Volodimer (Monomakh) and to the present Yaroslav and to his brother Yury Prince Volodimersky."
 According to Solovyov, the present is a living ruler, protagonist of the work.
-Therefore, the author of the Tale of the Destruction intended to sing, against the backdrop of the past greatness of the Rus' land, its current Grand Duke Yaroslav.
-“The fact that his older brother Yuri Vsevolodich is modestly called the ‘Prince of Volodimer’, is not called the ‘current’ and is placed after his younger brother Yaroslav, makes it possible to conclude that the Lay was written after the Battle of the City on 4 March 1238.
-After this catastrophe, in the midst of the terrible “destruction of the Rus' Land”, Yaroslav survived, remained the legitimate heir to the listed grand dukes, the organizer of the devastated homeland.
-The singer wants to sing him, but he only mentions his brother Yuri, because he wanted to touch on the battle in the City and the tragic death of this prince and all his troops", the scholar concludes.
+Therefore, the author of the Tale of the Destruction intended to praise, against the backdrop of the past greatness of the Rus' land, its current Grand Prince Yaroslav.
+“The fact that his older brother Yuri Vsevolodich is modestly called the ‘Prince of Volodimer’, is not called the ‘current’ and is placed after his younger brother Yaroslav, makes it possible to conclude that the Tale was written after the battle of the Sit river on 4 March 1238.
+After this catastrophe, in the midst of the terrible “destruction of the Rus' Land”, Yaroslav survived, remained the legitimate heir to the listed grand princes, the organizer of the devastated homeland.
+The author wants to praise him, mentioning his brother Yuri only because he wanted to touch on the battle of the Sit river and the tragic death of this prince and all his troops", the scholar concludes.

 Charles J. Halperin (1976, 1981) argued that the text was not written in Northeastern Rus', and Serhii Plokhy (2006) stated that he believed 'that Halperin offers sufficient evidence to rule out this [option]'.